Leutnant

-Leutnant (/de/) is the lowest junior officer rank in the armed forces of Germany (Bundeswehr), the Austrian Armed Forces, and the military of Switzerland.
+Leutnant (/de/) is the lowest junior officer rank in the armed forces of Germany (Bundeswehr), the Austrian Armed Forces, and the Swiss Armed Forces.

 History

 The German noun (with the meaning "Stellvertreter" (in English "deputy") from Middle High German «locum tenens» Platzhalter (in English "place holder") was derived from the French word Lieutenant about 1500.
 In most German-speaking armies it is the lowest officer rank (in German-speaking navies Leutnant zur See (English "Lieutenant at sea")).
 In the German Bundeswehr the ranks Leutnant and Oberleutnant belong to the Leutnant rank group.
 In some other armed forces (such as the former National People's Army) there is the lower grade of Unterleutnant.

 From about 1500 until the middle of the 17th century the designation of Leutnant was commonly used for any deputy to a commanding officer.
 So at the army level there was the appointment of General-Leutnant (English "lieutenant-general"), at the regimental level there was that of Oberst-Leutnant (English "lieutenant-colonel"), and at the company level the Leutnant was deputy to a Hauptmann (English "captain").

 With the formation of standing armies in the second half of the 17th century, the term commonly came to designate the rank of the least senior commissioned officer.

 In the 18th and 19th century, at the unit level several Leutnants served as platoon leaders.
 At that time the ranks of Premier-Lieutenant and Seconde-Lieutenant came into existence.
 With effect from January 1, 1899, in the German Empire these ranks were renamed as Oberleutnant and Leutnant.